 Howell, T.J., et al., 2015, “Puppy Parties and Beyond: The Role of Early Age Socialization Practices on Adult Dog Behavior,” School of Psychology and Public Health, La Trobe

-Ruvinsky, A. and Sampson, J., 2001, “The Genetics of the Dog,” Centre for Agriculture and Bioscience International
+Ruvinsky, A. and Sampson, J., 2001, “The Genetics of the Dog,” Center for Agriculture and Bioscience International

-Schmutz, S.M. and Berryere, T.G., “Genes Affecting Coat Colour and Pattern in Domestic Dogs: A Review,” Animal Genetics
+Schmutz, S.M. and Berryere, T.G., “Genes Affecting Coat Color and Pattern in Domestic Dogs: A Review,” Animal Genetics

 Strain, G.M., “Deafness and the Merle Gene,” Louisiana State University